-Anterior open bite refers to a condition in which the top and bottom front teeth are not in contact (they do not touch each other when the patient bites).
-The origins of open bites can be traced to habits that patients have or had in the past and occasionally to discrepancies between the sizes of the jaws.
-Since most open bites in children are associated to an existing habit, treatment usually addresses the habit itself and is most effective when done at an early age.
+Anterior open bite refers to a condition where the top and bottom front teeth are not in contact (they do not touch each other when the patient bites).
+The origins of open bites can be traced to habits that patients have or had in the past and occasionally to discrepancies between the jaws' sizes.
+Since most open bites in children are associated with an existing habit, treatment usually addresses the habit itself and is most effective when done early.
 Many appliances are available for treating this condition, and your dentist will discuss in detail the risks and benefits of treating an open bite in children.

-A posterior cross bite can appear at an early age; and depending on its cause (mal-positioned teeth or misaligned jaws,) treatment may be warranted early.
-It can involve one or both sides of the molar area and in some cases it can cause a "shift" of the bite.
+A posterior crossbite can appear at an early age, and depending on its cause, mal-positioned teeth or misaligned jaws, a posterior crossbite may warrant early treatment.
+It can involve one or both sides of the molar area, and in some cases, it can cause a "shift" of the bite.
 Many appliances are available for treating the condition.
-Your dentist will discuss in detail the risks and benefits of treating a posterior cross bite.
+Dr. Bibb will discuss in detail the risks and benefits of treating a posterior crossbite.